nimittnim/CS331-CN-Assignments/A2/README.md

 ## Instructions
-`report.pdf` in this directory is the report for A2.
+`reportA2.pdf` in this directory is the report for A2.
 ### Part B
 Run `topology.py` with `DNSRESOLVER = DEFAULT`.
 Resolution Statistics with be printed.
 ```